medinaanthony4793/Opener/README.md

 }
 ```

-The contents of the `script` field are executed in a `UIWebView`, which gives it a full set of functionality but is a bit slow and costly.
-The `script2` field is instead run inside of an engine that uses JavaScriptCore, which is much more performant but doesn't have some small functionality that the `UIWebView` has.
+The `script2` field is run inside of JavaScriptCore.
 For convenience, the environment that the `script2` field is executed in has the following functions.

 - `httpRequest` makes a blocking call to download the contents of a URL.
 - `jsonRequest` makes a blocking call to download the contents of a URL and parses the results into JSON.
 - `btoa` base 64 encodes its input.
-- `htmlDecode` decodes HTML entities in the input string.
 - `base64DigitsToBase10String` takes an array of base 64 digits as integers and converts them into a base 10 string.
 (Used for decoding [some types of identifiers](http://carrot.is/coding/instagram-ids)).

-If `script2` is provided it's used, otherwise we fall back to `script` if specified.
-Clients prior to version 1.1.8 are only capable of using the `script` field.
+Clients prior to version 1.1.8 are only capable of using the deprecated `script` field.

 Some common scenarios and best practices for using the script fields are outlined [here](./best-practices.md).
 Opener enforces a timeout of 15 seconds if `completionHandler` isn't called.